-In fact, describing it as an ancient Greek site at all is perhaps a little misleading.
-The reason for this, is that Nicopolis was founded in 31BC by the Roman Octavian to commemorate his victory in the Battle of Actium against Antony and Cleopatra.
+The reason for this, is that Nicopolis was founded in 31BC by the Roman Emperor Octavian to commemorate his victory in the naval Battle of Actium against Mark Antony and Cleopatra.

 This was fine whilst the Roman Empire was all powerful.
 At the point that wandering gangs of Goths, Heruli, and other assorted tribes started sacking cities, its isolation was a little more apparent.

 Still, Nicopolis was in use as a city through most of the Byzantine era.
 It was finally abandoned in the middle ages though, when Preveza rose in prominence.
 Even then, several battles took place in and around the ruins of Nicopolis over the centuries, the last one being in 1912.

 If you are staying in Preveza or perhaps even Parga you could take a taxi to the site.
 Most people though, will need to get to Nicopolis with their own vehicle.